 Therefore, C is equivalent to a specific charge conjugation $q\rightarrow -q$.
 C can also be thought as leaving $q$ unchanged, instead transforming the mass $m$ of the quantum particle to $-m$.

 The foliated physical interpretation breaks the O(4,1) symmetry into O(3,1)$\bigotimes$U(1) for Quantum Mechanics, and into O(4)$\bigotimes$D(1) for Statistical Mechanics, where D(1) denotes the dilatation group in one dimension.
-In contrast with the symmetry breaking in the Quantum Field Theory, this is not a proper physical phenomenon, instead it is due to the 4D observer who takes measurements.\\
+In contrast with the symmetry breaking in the Quantum Field Theory, these are not proper physical phenomea, instead they are due to how the 4D observer foliates the 5D manifold to four dimensions.\\

 It is both natural and useful to introduce a Special Relativity for the 5D Optics.
 Since this requests a 5D Minkovski-like metric, there is no gravitational or electromagnetic interaction in this theory.
 The only type of interaction is collision.
 There are two types of particles in 4D Special Relativity: photons with null 4-momentum, and massive particles with 4-momentum of magnitude $mc$.
 In this theory, we only have 5D photons (i.e., on-shell particles) with null 5-momentum